 - formal extension of the initial margin phase-in deadlines to 1 September 2021 for phase-five and to 1 September 2022 for phase-six;

-- formalised exemption from variation margin requirements for physically settled FX forwards where one of the counterparties is not (i) a “credit institution” (as defined in article 4(1)(1) of MiFID), (ii) an “investment firm” (as defined in article 4(1)(2) of MiFID), or (iii) a third country equivalent of (i) or (ii), and a new exemption on the same lines for physically settled FX swaps;
+- formalised exemption from variation margin requirements for physically settled FX forwards where one of the counterparties is not (i) a “credit institution” (as defined in article 4(1)(1) of the Capital Requirements Regulation), (ii) an “investment firm” (as defined in article 4(1)(2) of the Capital Requirements Regulation), or (iii) a third country equivalent of (i) or (ii), and a new exemption on the same lines for physically settled FX swaps;

 - extension of the temporary exemption from margin requirements for single-stock equity options and index options until 4 January 2024;